JanssenProject/jans/docs/admin/config-guide/config-tools/jans-tui/README.md

 ## Standalone Installation

 Configure the Janssen server using the `jans-cli-tui` a Text based User Interface app which can be installed on any remote Linux machine.
-There are two ways using CLI on remote Linux machine:
+There are two ways of achieving this:

 ### 1. Build pyz self executable file